Anterior spinothalamic tract

 Definition

-Next, the axons of these second order neurons cross obliquely–in front–via the anterior gray and white commissures of the spinal cord, to ascend in the contralateral white column.
-Some nerve fibers cross within a single spinal segment and ascend in the lateral funiculus as the lateral spinothalamic tract.
+The axons of second-order neurons cross to the contralateral side via the anterior gray and white commissures of the spinal cord, to ascend in the contralateral white column.
+Out of these, some nerve fibers cross within a single spinal segment and ascend in the lateral funiculus as the lateral spinothalamic tract.
 Others require several spinal segments to cross the midline and ascend in the anterior funiculus as the anterior spinothalamic tract.

 References